Fixed Effects and the Generalized Mundlak Estimator: Conclusion

 \section{Conclusion}

-In this work, we proposed a new approach to identification and estimation in the observational studies with unobserved cluster-level heterogeneity.
+In this work, we proposed a new approach to identification and estimation in observational studies with unobserved group-level heterogeneity.
 The identification argument is based on the combination of random effects and exponential family assumptions.
-We show that given this structure we can identify a specific average treatment effect even in cases where the observed number of units per cluster is small.
+Given this structure, we can identify a specific average treatment effect even in cases where the observed number of units per group is small.
 From the operational point of view, our approach allows researchers to utilize all the recently developed machinery from the standard observational studies.
-In particular, we generalize the doubly-robust estimator and prove its consistency and asymptotic normality under common high-level assumptions.
-We also show that the standard fixed effects estimation is a particular case of our procedure.
+In particular, we generalize the doubly robust estimator and prove its consistency and asymptotic normality under common high-level assumptions.

-As a direction for future research, it will be interesting to see whether it is possible to utilize machine learning methods to learn sufficient statistics from the data.
-Additionally, it is essential to understand the statistical trade-off between the dimension of the sufficient statistic, cluster size and estimation rate for the propensity score.
-Finally, we view this work as a first step towards understanding a more challenging and arguably more practically important data design, where we observe panel data.

 \begin{appendices} {\Alph{section}\arabic{lemma}} {\Alph{section}\arabic{prop}} {\Alph{section}\arabic{corollary}}